Mathematical Functions

 sqrt(x) → {number}

-Calculates the nonnegative square root of x.
+Calculates the non-negative square root of x.

 Returns the resulting square root value.